Ear Ringing (Tinnitus)

-Most physicians will evaluate a patient with acute onset of tinnitus (ear ringing) and vertigo (dizziness) with a thorough neurological evaluation, including brain MRI to rule out uncommon but serious diseases of the brain.
+Most physicians will evaluate a patient with acute onset of tinnitus (ear ringing) and vertigo (dizziness) with a thorough neurological evaluation, including a brain MRI to rule out uncommon but serious diseases of the brain.
 Although ear ringing and dizziness can be associated with serious central nervous system disease, the majority of cases are more transient and neurological evaluation fails to uncover any overt disease process.
-This is true of most cases that we see at The Center.
+This is true of most cases that we see at The Center for Occupational and Environmental Medicine (COEM).
 A comprehensive Occupational and Environmental Medicine evaluation is usually able to identify the illusive causes.
-We find that exposures to common airborne, food, or chemical triggers very often sets off the ear ringing and/or dizziness in these patients.
+We find that exposures to common airborne, food, or chemical triggers very often sets off ear ringing and/or dizziness in these patients.

 Treatment can be directed against either the multiple environmental triggers that set off the virus, or against the virus itself.
 Identifying an individual’s allergens or environmental triggers, and avoiding these or desensitizing reactions to them through the use of appropriate allergy extracts, can often “turn off” the ear ringing and dizziness.